alxroyer/scenario/doc/src/devel.coding-rules.py.rst

 The fewer project imports at the top level
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We call project imports imports from modules located in the same package.
-As a consequence, these imports are usually the relative ones.

-In order to avoid cyclic module dependencies in the package, the fewer project imports shall be placed at the top level of modules.
+In order to avoid cyclic module dependencies in a package, the fewer project imports shall be placed at the top level of modules:

-Postpone as much as possible the imports with local imports in function or methods where the symbol is actually used.
+- Postpone as much as possible the imports with local imports in function or methods where the symbol is actually used.

-Nevertheless, this does not mean that local imports should be repeated every time that a basic object is used in each function of method (like :py:class:`scenario.path.Path` for instance).
+- Whenever possible, use :ref:`TYPE_CHECKING imports <coding-rules.py.imports.TYPE_CHECKING>`
+  for type hints.

-In order to ensure that a top level project import is legitimate, it shall be justified with a comment at the end of the ``import`` line.
+In order to ensure that remaining top level project imports are legitimate, they shall be justified with a comment at the end of the ``import`` line (:ref:`TYPE_CHECKING imports <coding-rules.py.imports.TYPE_CHECKING>` imports don't need to be justified).

-``typing.TYPE_CHECKING`` import statements shall be justified as well (see the :ref:`typing.TYPE_CHECKING <coding-rules.py.imports.TYPE_CHECKING>` section below).
+In the end, only a few top level project imports should remain:

+- Classes used for inheritance,
+- Classes used for global instanciations,
+- (and that's probably all...)

-The 'tools/checkdeps.py' script may help visualizing `scenario` module dependencies:
+The 'tools/checkdeps.py' script helps visualizing `scenario` module dependencies:

 .. code-block:: bash